Roles and Responsibilities of the Office of Sponsored Projects

 OSP administers awards, contracts and memoranda of understanding between the University and federal, state or local government agencies unless otherwise authorized by the Provost.
 OSP also administers applications in response to widely-published solicitations from non-governmental agencies and foundations.

 In those cases where faculty members are unclear about which office is the more appropriate one to handle or solicit funds, they should contact either office.
-The Academic Associate Provost and University Development will work together to determine which office should handle the project.
-Additionally, the Academic Associate Provost reviews al pre-proposal materials submitted to OSP, and will call to the attention of the Development Office any proposal which seems to involve philanthropic intent.
+The Provost and University Development will work together to determine which office should handle the project.
+Additionally, the Provost reviews all pre-proposal materials submitted to OSP, and will call to the attention of the Development Office any proposal that seems to involve philanthropic intent.

 B. Deans, Department Chairs, Principal Investigators

-The signature of the dean or director on the Sponsored Project Approval Form (available on the OSP website) will be taken as a certification that the document has been reviewed and that the following are true:
+The electronic signature of the dean or director on OSP's database will be taken as as certification that the following are true: